NateJoshuaSmith/StreetLine/README.md

-# SpotFinder
+# Streetline

-A skate spot finder iOS app built with SwiftUI and Firebase.
+Streetline is a skate spot finder iOS app built with SwiftUI and Firebase.

 ## Features